2009 Nobel Prize in Literature

 The 2009 Nobel Prize in Literature was awarded to the Romanian-German author Herta Müller (born 1953) "who, with the concentration of poetry and the frankness of prose, depicts the landscape of the dispossessed."
 She is the ninth German-language writer to become a recipient of the prize after Günter Grass in 1999.

 Laureate

 Herta Müller's literary works address an individual's vulnerability under oppression and persecution as in Drückender Tango ("Oppressive Tango", 1984) and Der Teufel sitzt im Spiegel ("The Devil is Sitting in the Mirror", 1991).
 Her works are rooted in her experiences as one of Romania's German-speaking ethnic minority and describes life under Ceaușescu's regime—how dictatorship breeds a fear and alienation that stays in an individual's mind.
 Innovatively and with linguistic precision, she evokes images from the past as in Heute wär ich mir lieber nicht begegnet ("The Appointment", 1997).
 Müller's literary works are largely prosaic, although she also writes poetry.
 Among her famous literary works include Barfüßiger Februar ("Barefoot February", 1987), Der Fuchs war damals schon der Jäger ("The Fox Was Ever the Hunter", 1992), Herztier ("The Land of Green Plums", 1994), and Atemschaukel ("The Hunger Angel", 2009).

+Candidates

+On Ladbrokes, Israeli novelist Amos Oz was the favourite to win the 2009 Nobel Prize in Literature.
+Other favourites included Algerian Assia Djebar, Spanish Juan Goytisolo, Americans Philip Roth and Joyce Carol Oates, Italians Claudio Magris and Antonio Tabucchi, Syrian Adonis, and Japanese Haruki Murakami.